Abandoned & Little-Known Airfields:a

 An aerial view looking northwest at Amon Carter Field, taken shortly after its 1953 opening.

-For the first 5 years of its existence, the airport did very well.
+For the first 5 years of the airport's existence, Amon Carter Field did very well.

 The airport's chief competitor, Dallas' Love Field, was still operating out of a 1940-vintage terminal,

 and despite repeated additions it was unable to handle the traffic.

 The Fort Worth airport, by comparison, was relatively congestion-free & easy to use.

 The September 1954 DFW Local Aeronautical Chart (courtesy of David Brooks)